MS Achille Lauro: Later years, fire, and sinking

 The ship continued in service.
 She was re-flagged in 1989 when the Lauro Line was taken over by the Mediterranean Shipping Company to become "StarLauro".

 In the evening of 30 November 1994 she caught fire off the coast of Somalia while en route to South Africa, with 979 passengers and crew aboard.
 At that time, Italian officials said the fire had been caused by a discarded cigarette.
 Later analysis suggests that the fire started in the engine room after one of the crankcases exploded which allowed cooling oil to get into the exhaust.
 Because of a lack of supervision, the fire burned out of control before its discovery.
-The crew battled the fire for several hours which was unsuccessful: first with hoses and then passing buckets from the swimming pool, and entertainer Moss Hills (who led rescue efforts during the sinking of MTS Oceanos in 1991) recalled that pouring water upon an oil fire was ineffective while making the conflagration worse.
+The crew battled the fire unsuccessfully for several hours, first with hoses and then by passing buckets from the swimming pool.
+Entertainer Moss Hills, who led rescue efforts during the sinking of MTS Oceanos in 1991, recalled that pouring water on an oil fire was ineffective, while making the conflagration worse.
 The vessel was abandoned in the morning after developing a list.
 A small number of crew and passengers were unable to board the main lifeboats due to flames coming up from the hull, so they climbed down a rope ladder from the stern to reach inflatable boats.
-Two died and eight were wounded during the evacuation and transfer to rescue ships.
+Two died and eight were injured during the evacuation and transfer to rescue ships.
 Among the ships that responded to the call were USS Gettysburg and USS Halyburton.
 Achille Lauro sank on 2 December 1994, which was witnessed by a fire tugboat that had arrived to assess salvageability.
 The wreck has not been located since.